eventide-project/docs/user-guide/retrieving/batch.md

 # Batch Retrieval

-The `MessageStore::Postgres::Get` class is a primitive reader that retrieves a single batch of messages from a stream.
+The `MessageStore::Postgres::Get` class is a utility that retrieves a single batch of messages from a stream.

 The `Get` class behaves similarly to a [reader](./), except that it doesn't continue to reader a stream.
 It retrieves a single batch and terminates.